 To enable WebRTC again, follow the instructions until the Value column changes back to "true".

-For better security use Firefox instead, as there is currently no better working solution for Chrome and plugins are easily circumvented.
+For better security use Firefox instead, as there is currently no better working solution for Chrome and Edge and plugins are easily circumvented.

 Advanced users: read our Advanced options section.

-iOS users : Go to the Settings app, tap on Safari, scroll all the way down, and tap on Advanced, and then in Experimental features, disable WebRTC mDNS ICE candidates. (do keep in mind it is an Experimental feature)
+iOS 13 and below: Go to the Settings app, tap on Safari, scroll all the way down, and tap on Advanced, and then in Experimental features, disable WebRTC mDNS ICE candidates. (do keep in mind it is an Experimental feature).
+This option has been removed from iOS 14.

 - ScriptSafe plugin for Chrome